wiresnips/ghetto-mint/README.md

 ```

 * ghetto-mint is not especially picky about the version of ruby, but you *do* want the '-dev' edition of whatever you take- the gems rely on it.
 * MySQL will want you to enter a root password.
 It'll be rather insistent about it, actually.
-If you create one instead of leaving it blank, you will need to let scraper.rb know what it is.
-Look for
+If you create one instead of leaving it blank, you will need to let scraper.rb know what it is. look for

     ```ruby
     D = Mysql2::Client.new username: "root"